-This publication provides data reported by local authorities on children in elective home education (EHE) in England.
+This publication provides data reported by local authorities on compulsory school age (opens in a new tab) children in elective home education (EHE) (opens in a new tab) in England.
+EHE is a term used to describe a choice by parents to provide education for their children at home instead of sending them to school full-time.

 Local authorities have a duty under section 436A of the Education Act 1996 to make arrangements to establish the identities of children in their area who are not registered pupils at a school and are not receiving suitable education.

-EHE is a term used to describe a choice by parents to provide education for their children at home instead of sending them to school full-time.
-This is different to Education provided by a local authority Otherwise Than At a School (i.e. EOTAS) - for example, tuition for children who are too ill to attend school.
-These children are not counted in these figures.
+EHE is different to Education provided by a local authority Otherwise Than At a School (i.e. EOTAS) - for example, tuition for children who are too ill to attend school.
+Such children are not counted in these figures.